 A statement will be sent to you each month for any unpaid balance on your account.
 As a special service to our patients, we will file primary insurance claims for you free of charge.
 Please bring the address of your primary and secondary insurance carriers with you to your appointment.

-The Endocrinology clinic is located on the 2nd Floor of the SIU Clinics Building, in room 2300.
+The Endocrinology clinic is located on the lower level of the SIU Clinics Building, in room 0300.

 Driving Directions to the SIU Clinics Building.